naoshibaikyu/superbuddn/epilogues/incorrect6.md

 Scruffy: Okay, maybe they won’t.

-Scruffy: But they will be terrible in new and interesting ways!
+Scruffy Happy: But they will be terrible in new and interesting ways!

 %